andrewt3000/web_development/start.md

 app.all("/*",  cors(corsOptions))
 ```

+This is the preferred way to do it, but you will have to add the url of the web sites for production.

+Also change the method that calls your api to go to the node port.
+This will also have to configured differently for live.

 ### Configure nodemon
 [nodemon](https://nodemon.io/) is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.